i2ichardt/HealersMate/README.md

 Version 1.0.0 Features:
 -------------------------------------------------------------------------------------
 Includes buffs along with buff stacksizes.
-    _*Buff Name, and Description are not supported by classic wow so i'm pulling them from the default blizzard UI elements and are not relibly retrieved.
-So they will either appear as a tooltip when you mouseover them or they will not.
-      Stack Size will always be accurate as it is a supported addon function._

 You can set spells to be cast with the following key presses:
 Left Click, Shift+Left Click, Ctrl + Left Click, Middle Click, Shift + Middle Click, Ctrl + Middle Click, Right Click, Shift + Right Click, Ctrl + Right Click.